tylim88/Create-Prisma-App/README.md

 Here is instruction to get running:

-1. in the command line: npm run setup-dev-win (mac user can try npm run setup-dev, unfortunately I don't have mac so I cant test it out)
+1. to get dev up and run: npm run dev-setup

-And BOOM, with just one script, our graphql playground is up and running, waiting for us to explore!
+And BOOM, with just one script, our dev environment graphql playground is up and running, waiting for us to explore!

+We can also npm run test-setup to launch test-environment, it is a docker composed of even the node server.

 Did I mention this boilerplate also comes with: